christc4/websites-2024/archive.avsbq.org/misc/personal/school/a_level/geography/physical/essay_prep.md

 #### Carbon cycle

+Greenhouse gases absorb infared heat energy, and contribute to radiative forcing, more sunlight is taken in than reflected

 Historically, the cambrian period was 500 million years ago and there was 7000ppm, yet this has sunk to 180ppm during  the quaternary glaciation, nowadays 800 GtC 280ppm to 4000ppm as seen by the carbon observatory, before exams look at keeling curve

+##### Carbon sequestration

+Geological sequestration, is when carbon is injected in liquid form into stores underground, depleted oil reservoirs, oceans or old coal mines, however this is still at an experimental stage,

+There are difficulties in the sealing of mines.
+In

+Still very experimental technology, road tankers, ships, all still emit greenhouse gases via road emissions, supercriticial highly pressurised is injected, very dangerous

+The benefits are that ocean carbon is 'sunk' within weeks however the circulation system takes thouasands of years for it to return to the atmosphere

+Biological/terrestrial sequestration, plants capture carbon from redwood trees,
 ##### Oceanic carbon pumps

 Water is ablo to dissolve carbon dioxide, there is a negative correlation between the temperature of the water and the amount of carbon dioxide that can be dissolved.
 This leads to vertical deep mixing, a term used to describe the most important movement of carbon dioxide in oceans, It occurs when warm water in oceanic surface currents is carried from the warm tropics to the cold polar regions.
 Here the water is cooled, making it dense enough to sink below the surface layer, sometimes all the way to the ocean bed.
 When cold water returns to the surface and warms up again, it loses carbon dioxide to the atmosphere.
 In this fashion, vertical circulation ensures that carbon dioxide is constantly being exchanged between the ocean and the atmosphere.
 This vertical circulation also acts as an enormous carbon pump, giving the ocean a lot more carbon than it would have if this surface water was not being constatly replenished.